Table of content

 - FTP client: Use tools like FileZilla to upload TYPO3 files to your server.

-- Hosting control panel: You will need access to cPanel, Plesk or another panel to manage databases and server settings.
+- Hosting control: You'll need access to cPanel, Plesk, or another simple control panel.
+This will allow you to manage your website, databases and server settings.

-- Terminal access: Optional, but helpful for advanced users who prefer to make configurations via the command line.
+- Terminal access: Optional, but helpful for advanced users who prefer to make settings via the command line.

 - Web browser: A standard browser (Chrome, Firefox, etc.) is used for the installation.